101-Coconsulting/TC3005B.501-Backend/README.md

 npm run dev
 ```

-And you're good to go! `nodemon` should start and you should be able to start sending requests to your specified `PORT` on `localhost` as well as a confirmation message of connection to the file database!
+And you're good to go! `nodemon` should start and you should be able to start
+sending requests to your specified `PORT` on `localhost`!
+As well as a
+confirmation message of connection to the file database!